ghostli123/liveapi-demo-app/README.md

     - Navigate to `script.js` on line 8, `const PROXY_URL = "wss://[THE_URL_YOU_COPIED_WITHOUT_HTTP]";` and replace `PROXY_URL` value with `ws://localhost:8000`.
 It should look like: `const PROXY_URL = "ws://localhost:8000";`.
 Note the absence of the second "s" in "wss" as "ws" indicates a non-secure WebSocket connection.
     - Navigate to `script.js` on line 9, `const FR_SERVICE` it should look like `const FR_SERVICE = "http://localhost:8081/api/post_endpoint`.
 Make sure the port is the same as displayed while starting WebSocket server.
-    - Right below on line 10, update `PROJECT_ID` with your Google Cloud project ID.
+    - Navigate to `script.js` on line 10, `const CONTROL_URL`, it should look like `const CONTROL_URL = "http://localhost:8081/api/control";`.
+Make sure the port is the same as displayed while starting WebSocket server.
     - Save the changes you've made to `script.js`
     - Now make sure to open a **separate** terminal window from the backend to run this command (keep the backend server running in the first terminal).